ben-grande/qusal/qusal/vault/README.md

 ## Usage

 The intended usage is to hold passwords and keys.
-You should copy the keys generated from the vault to the target qube, which can be a split agent server for SSH, PGP, Pass.
+You should copy the keys generated from the vault to another qube, which can be a split agent server for SSH, PGP, Pass.
+A compromise of the client qube can escalate into a compromise of the qubes it can run RPC services, therefore a separate vault is appropriate according to your threat model.

-You should use a separate qube for split-ssh, split-gpg2 or any other split-action operations that allows access to the vault qube, as it increases the attack surface.